 H. pylorus is a common bacterium that can infect the stomach lining and cause inflammation.
-The bacterium is usually spread through contaminated food or water, and it can lead to chronic gastritis if left untreated.
-Typically, the course of treatment includes both antibiotics and drugs that lower acid.
+The bacterium is usually spread through contaminated food or water, and it can lead to chronic gastritis if prolonged.
+Typically, the treatment course includes antibiotics and drugs that lower acid.

-Alcohol abuse can irritate and inflame the stomach lining, resulting in acute or chronic gastritis.
-Alcohol use can be decreased or eliminated to aid with gastritis symptoms.
+It can irritate and inflame the stomach lining, resulting in acute or chronic gastritis.
+To aid with gastritis symptoms, minimize alcohol use.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)

 If taken in large dosages or for an extended period, NSAIDs like aspirin and ibuprofen can irritate the stomach lining and result in gastritis.
 NSAIDs must be taken when prescribed and avoided if feasible to prevent gastritis.

 Severe emotional or physical stress can increase the production of stomach acid and lead to gastritis.
 Stress management techniques such as relaxation and meditation may help reduce gastritis symptoms.

 In some cases, the immune system can attack the cells that produce stomach acid, leading to chronic inflammation of the stomach lining.
 Treatment may involve medications to reduce inflammation and control symptoms.

 When bile flows back from the small intestine into the stomach, it can irritate the Stomach lining and cause gastritis.
 Treatment may involve medications to reduce stomach acid and promote healing of the stomach lining.

 Viral or bacterial infections